 The gearbox bellhousing needs trimming to get it to clear part of the subframe.
 I used an angle grinder and a metal file to get it shaped to my liking.
 It took about 20 minutes - job done.

 I then hoisted the engine up and drain all the oil out of it.
-The oil seemed to have a nice brown tint to it that indicating that the oil was quite fresh.
+The oil seemed to have a nice brown tint to it that indicating that the

 Before I started doing anything major on the car, I decided to give it a decent clean.
 This is only to remove grease and oils that tend to go everywhere.